 If you are unable to catch the peaceful moments, tweak your sleep schedule with these following tips:

-- Ensure your room is dark, cosy and welcoming for sleep.
+- Ensure your room is dark, cozy and welcoming for sleep.
 Avoid using gadgets as it will disturb the tranquility of the room.

 - Take a warm bath.